10sr/emacs-lisp/docs/elpa/with-venv-readme.txt

-`with-venv-dir' macro executes BODY with Python virtual environment activated:
+`with-venv' macro executes BODY with Python virtual environment activated:

-(with-venv-dir (expand-file-name ".venv" default-directory) (executable-find "python"))

-Alternatively, `with-venv' tries to find venv directory automatically:

 (with-venv
   (executable-find "python"))

 This macro uses `with-venv-find-venv-dir-functions' to find suitable venv
-directory: by default it supports pipenv, poetry, and directories named ".venv".
+directory: by default it supports pipenv, poetry, and directories named ".venv" and "venv".

 The automatic search result will be cached as a buffer-local variable, so `with-venv' try to find venv dir only at the first time it is used after visiting file.
-To explicitly update this cache (without restarting Emacs) after you created a virtual environment newly, run M-x `with-venv-find-venv-dir' manually.
+To explicitly update this cache (without re-visiting file) after you created a virtual environment newly, run M-x `with-venv-find-venv-dir' manually.

 You can also set buffer-local vairable `with-venv-venv-dir' explicitly